openstack-attic/identity-api/openstack-identity-api/v3/src/markdown/identity-api-v3-os-revoke-ext.md

   Revoke tokens issued to a specific OAuth consumer, as part of the OS-OAUTH1 API extension.

+- `expires_at` (string, ISO 8601 extended format date time with microseconds)

+  Specifies the exact expiration time of one or more tokens to be revoked.

+  This attribute is useful for revoking chains of tokens, such as those produced when re-scoping an existing token.
+When a token is issued based on initial authentication, it is given an `expires_at` value.
+When a token is used to get another token, the new token will have the same `expires_at` value as the original.

 There properties are additive: Only a token that meets all of the specified criteria is considered revoked.